xrdocs/design/_blogs/2020-10-01-peering-fabric-hld_3_5.md

 Arbor categorizes traffic based on user defined and learned criteria to quickly detect attacks.
 Once those attacks are detected SPs can mitigate those attacks using a combination of Route Triggered Blackhole, ACLs, and BGP Flowspec.
 Additionally, SPs can deploy the Arbor TMS or vTMS scrubbing appliances on-net to separate and block malicious traffic from legitimate traffic.
 Now we walk through the various solution components used in the Netscout Arbor solution.

+Information about all of Netscout's traffic visibility and security solutions can be found at https://www.netscout.com

 #### Solution Diagram
 ![](http://xrdocs.io/design/images/cpf-hld/pf-netscout-solution.png)